 Domaine Héritage

-Heritage starts with our century-old apple trees – one of the largest remaining plots of these beauties in Quebec.
-Production is limited to the juice produced entirely by the 800-odd trees on our property.
+Heritage starts with our 800-odd century-old apple trees – one of the largest remaining plots of these beauties in Quebec.
 We use no juice from other sources.
-Grown on steep slopes, the roots go deep into the rocky soil, resulting in a more complex, sweet juice.
-Little, to no, pesticides are used.
+Grown on steep slopes, the roots go deep into the rocky soil, resulting in a highly mineral, more complex and sweet juice.
+We use no pesticides.

 … On A Property With A Colourful History …